No-Needle, No-Scalpel Vasectomy

 2. Infection is also a rare complication and will respond to antibiotics quickly if it does occur.

 3. Sperm granuloma is a pea-sized (sometimes tender) lump on the vas tube at the vasectomy site.
+It is very common and does not cause problems very often.
 It’s presence serves to help keep pressure off the testicle so it may actually be a good thing and if a reversal was ever necessary it makes the reversal more likely to succeed.

 4. Congestion, due to build-up of sperm and white blood cells upstream from or at the vasectomy site, can occur anytime after vasectomy, but usually goes away with use of an anti-inflammatory drug such as ibuprofen.
-This is the most common side effect we would see.
-We perform an open ended vasectomy (the lower end is left open) and this will dramatically decrease any chance of congestion or pressure.
+This is the most common side effect we would see, 1-2% of men experience epididymitis at some stage after a vasectomy.
+We perform an open ended vasectomy (the lower end is left open) and this will decrease any chance of congestion or pressure.

 5. PVPS or Post-Vasectomy Pain Syndrome is defined as chronic pain that occurs after a vasectomy.
 The incidence of pain after a vasectomy ranges from 1 in 100 to 1 in 1000.
-The number of men that have post-vasectomy pain syndrome that will consider having a reversal to relieve severe pain is approximately 1 in 5000 to 1 in 10,000.
+The number of men that have post-vasectomy pain syndrome that will consider having interventions such as vasectomy reversals or neurolysis is small.

 6. Recanalization is the development of a channel for sperm flow between the two cut ends of the vas.
 If this happens during the healing process (early), the semen never becomes sperm-free until the vasectomy is repeated.
-This is very rare but it is picked up on semen testing after your vasectomy.
+This is rare, approx. 1 in 1000, but it is picked up on semen testing after your vasectomy.
 If recanalization happens late (months to years afterwards) an unplanned pregnancy could result.
-The long term failure rate of a vasectomy is approximately 1 in 3000.
+The long term failure rate of a vasectomy is approximately 1 in 2000.

 Advantages of No-scalplel Vasectomy